HarryTheHeath/TurboCollections/README.md

 Forsbergs Skola Jan 2022 Project

-This is a dotnet application stretches across multiple projects.
+This is a dotnet application stretched across multiple projects.

-Aim was to learn Test Driven Development and utilize algorithms.
+The aim was to learn Test Driven Development and utilize algorithms.